ros2/ros2_documentation/source/The-ROS2-Project/Contributing.rst

 Once the invitation is accepted, the new maintainer will be asked to go through a short training process on the mechanisms and policies of the ROS repositories.
 After that training process is completed, the new maintainer will be given write access to the appropriate repositories.

-* Guidance for maintainers: `ROS Core Maintainer Guide <https://docs.ros.org/en/rolling/How-To-Guides/Core-maintainer-guide.html>`_.
+* Guidance for maintainers: :doc:`ROS Core Maintainer Guide <../Developer-Tools/Build/Core-maintainer-guide>`

 Contribute to documentation
 ---------------------------